 The Finisterre Way is part of the Jacobean routes, but it has many particularities that make it different.
 On the one side, it is the shortest Camino de Santiago route (less than 100 km!).
 On the other side, the route has a pagan origin, even before Christianity itself!
 Both the Celts and the Romans found Finisterre as a mystical place, and many cultures considered it as an altar to the God of the sun.
 Also, the Finisterre Camino has its own credential and its own Pilgrim Certificate: the Finisterrana.

 There are many pilgrims who after finishing the Camino de Santiago, decide to continue towards Finisterre.
-Both to see the sean, and to contemplate the sunset from its popular lighthouse.
+Both to see the sea, and to contemplate the sunset from its popular lighthouse.
 There, we will see the milestone that marks the KM 0 of the Camino de Santiago.
 The Finisterre Way is still one fo the main routes of the Camino de Santiago.
 Remember that after arriving to Finisterre, you can continue the Camino until Muxía.